-Peter Cozzens is the international-award winning author or editor of seventeen books on the American Civil War and the American West.
+Peter Cozzens is the international award-winning author or editor of eighteen books on the American Civil War and the American West.
 Cozzens retired after a thirty-year career as a Foreign Service Officer, U. S. Department of State.
 Prior to joining the Foreign Service, he served as a captain in the U. S. Army.

-His book The Earth is Weeping: The Epic Story of the Indian Wars for the American West, published by Alfred A. Knopf in October 2016.
+His book The Earth Is Weeping: The Epic Story of the Indian Wars for the American West was published by Alfred A. Knopf in October 2016.
 It received the 2017 Gilder Lehrman Prize in Military History, the Caroline Bancroft Prize in Western History, and--in translation--the 2018 HisLibris Award (Spain) for the best non-fiction work of history.
 The Earth is Weeping was chosen by Smithsonian Magazine as one of the top ten history books of 2016.
 It also made several other best books of the year lists, including Amazon, the San Francisco Chronicle, the London Times, the Seattle Times, the Minneapolis Star Tribune, and Newsday.
-The Earth is Weeping was also published in Italian, Spanish, United Kingdom, and Dutch editions, and will soon appear in a Russian-language edition.
+The Earth is Weeping also has been published in Chinese, Italian, Spanish, United Kingdom, Russian, and Dutch editions.

 All of Cozzens' books have been selections of the Book of the Month Club, History Book Club, and/or the Military Book Club.
 Cozzens’ This Terrible Sound: The Battle of Chickamauga and The Shipwreck of Their Hopes: The Battles for Chattanooga were both Main Selections of the History Book Club and were chosen by Civil War Magazine as two of the 100 greatest works ever written on the conflict.

 The History Book Club called his five-volume Eyewitnesses to the Indian Wars "the definitive resource on the military struggle for the American West."